Athlete of the Year

 * Skill as an Athlete, a Winner!

-* Loyalty to the Organization that is bestowing this award.
+* Continued Loyalty to the Organization that is bestowing this award (NASA).

-* Dedication to an Organization that Promotes and Maintains a Truly drug tested organization.
+* Dedication to the Organization (NASA) that Promotes and Maintains a Truly drug tested organization.

 * An Athlete that consistently puts other’s welfare ahead of their own.

-* A lifter that is a promoter of NASA’s principles as a lifter or meet director or both.
+* A lifter who is a promoter of NASA’s principles as a lifter, meet director and/or volunteer.

 * A lifter that has the Respect and Admiration of NASA’s Athlete’s and Leadership.

-* A lifter that will put his fellow lifter’s needs above his own.
+* A lifter that will put his fellow NASA lifter’s needs above his own.

 The easiest part of these Awards is finding the great lifters.
 Finding the lifters with all the other attributes starts years before the winner actually wins this award.